genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 mappings, and only for multi-hit reads.
 If you want to be stricter, you can set the number of allowed mismatches from 2 to 1 or 0.

-4)For paired reads, using the option "Disallow unique mappings of one mate" you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+For paired reads, using the option "Disallow unique mappings of one mate" you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
 Selecting "Disallow discordant mappings" will discard all mappings where the two mates map uniquely but